shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/cant-use-file-linking-toolkit-app-chrome.md

 ## How to quickly fix certificate issues

 The easiest way to circumvent those issues is to click **ADVANCED** and **Proceed to localhost (unsafe)**.
 This will let Chrome know that you are accepting the certificate nonetheless and will allow the Shotgun website to communicate with the Shotgun Desktop application.

-Note that this only enables the connection between your web browser and Shotgun Desktop.
+{% include info title="Note" content="This only enables the connection between your web browser and Shotgun Desktop.
 The trust setting just lets traffic flow between these two applications, **it does not imply trust of any other server on the internet**.
 Unfortunately, this process needs to be repeated on every single computer with the problem.
-If this doesn't solve the issue or you feel it would be too complicated to deploy to all your users, we recommend you take a look at the following steps.
+If this doesn't solve the issue or you feel it would be too complicated to deploy to all your users, we recommend you take a look at the following steps." %}

-Note that this step fix is not applicable to the **ERR_SSL_SERVER_CERT_BAD_FORMAT** error and you will need to regenerate the certificates, as outlined below.
+{% include info title="Note" content="This step fix is not applicable to the **ERR_SSL_SERVER_CERT_BAD_FORMAT** error and you will need to regenerate the certificates, as outlined below." %}

 ## Fixing NET::ERR_CERT_COMMON_NAME_INVALID and ERR_SSL_SERVER_CERT_BAD_FORMAT on all platforms